prcleary/deef/README.md

 ![Protecting the form](img/protection2.png)

-You don’t need to set a password.
+You don’t need to set a password (just leave the password fields blank and click Ok).

+Finally save the form.

-Limitation: Text Form Field data extracted may include other text in the same paragraph as the content control so it is safest to use a table to structure your questionnaire and to put each content control in a separate cell, without any following text in the same cell.
+Limitation: Text Form Field data extracted may include other text in the same paragraph as the content control, so it is safest to use a table to structure your questionnaire and to put each content control in a separate cell, without any following text in the same cell.

 Data can be copied to the clipboard or downloaded from the app as CSV or Microsoft Excel files.

 You can run the app direct from GitLab with the code below.

 The following packages must be installed:

 - `data.table`